vorlif/humanize/README.md

 ## License

 humanize is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.
-The translations of the `humanize` packages are licensed under [Django's BSD license](https://raw.githubusercontent.com/django/django/main/LICENSE).
+The translations of the `locale` packages are licensed under [Django's BSD license](https://raw.githubusercontent.com/django/django/main/LICENSE).